giannifontanot/portfolio/old/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
 This work is provided with a MIT license in case you want to create your own portfolio using my template.

+## Hard code to put an eye on
+There are two importante variables js width css